savonarola/pulse-meter/README.md

 Suppose you have a user model and want to count users distribytion by name.
 To do this you have to observe class method `create` of User class:

     counter = PulseMeter::Sensor::HashedCounter.new :users_by_name
-    PulseMeter::Observer.observe_class_method(User, :create, counter) do |attrs|
+    PulseMeter::Observer.observe_class_method(User, :create, counter) do |execution_time, attrs|
       event({attrs[:name] => 1})
     end

-Block recieves all observed method's argements and is executed in context of sensor passed to observer (this means that event method refers to `counter`).
+Block recieves all execution time and observed method's argements and is executed in context of sensor passed to observer (this means that event method refers to `counter`).
 To observe instance methods use `observe_method`.

 `unobserve_class_method` and `unobserve_method` remove observations from class or instace method.